Last updated: June 23, 2021

 COVID-19 Vaccinations by Race/Ethnicity and Vaccination Provider

-The following chart shows the vaccinations by race/ethnicity in the top 10 vaccine providers in Anne Arundel County from March 24 to April 6, 2021.
+The following chart shows the vaccinations by race/ethnicity in the top 10 vaccine providers in Anne Arundel County from March 31- April 13, 2021.
 The data only includes vaccinations done for Anne Arundel County residents and not necessarily the total vaccinations done by each provider.
 Part of the difference in the number of vaccinations given by each provider is the number of vaccines each provider is allocated.
 Currently, local health departments and the mass vaccination sites are allocated the greatest number of vaccines followed by pharmacies and hospitals.